 - Metals (in water): Antimony, arsenic, and thallium have NALs less than MDLs, but the MDL is below the respective site background concentration, so the MDL is considered to be low enough to meet the project DQOs.
 In addition, the MDLs are below the MCLs for those constituents with MCLs.
 Chromium VI does not have an established background level for the site.
 It does not have an MCL.
-California, however, has established an MCL at 0.010 mg/L. The MDL for Chromium VI is below the California MCL; thus, it will be suitable for most projects. - Uranium-235: The uranium isotope uranium-235 has an NAL below the respective PAL and the interpreted MCL (the MCL is 0.030 mg/L total uranium).
-Because the mobility of uranium is not affected by isotopic composition and because U-235 cannot be quantitatively separated from other uranium isotopes, the standard PAL will be sufficient for many projects. - PCBs: The Aroclors (except for Aroclor 1221 and 1232) have PALs that are less than the MDL; however, the MDL is lower than the MCL for Total PCBs.
-NOTE: Even if you add all the MDLs for all the Aroclors, the total MDL is less than the MCL for the total PCBs and would meet most project DQOs. - Radionuclides: In evaluating water-based concentrations of alpha-emitting radionuclides, the alpha activity MCL of 15 pCi/L was used. - VOCs: VOCs that have PALs less than their MDL have MDLs below their respective MCL except for acrylonitrile (that does not have an MCL).
-Acrylonitrile is not detected in site groundwater; thus, the need for lower MDLs for acrylonitrile should be considered when setting project DQOs. - SVOCs: Dieldrin, hexachlorobenzene, naphthalene, and N-nitroso-di-n-propylamine have PALs less than the MDL.
+California, however, has established an MCL at 0.010 mg/L. The MDL for Chromium VI is below the California MCL; thus, it will be suitable for most projects. - Uranium-235: The uranium isotope uranium-235 (U-235 has an NAL below the respective PAL and the interpreted MCL (the MCL is 0.030 mg/L total uranium).
+Because the mobility of uranium is not affected by isotopic composition and because U-235 cannot be separated quantitatively from other uranium isotopes, the standard PAL will be sufficient for many projects. - PCBs: The Aroclors (except for Aroclor 1016) have PALs that are less than the MDL; however, the MDL is lower than the MCL for Total PCBs.
+NOTE: Even if all the MDLs were added together for all the Aroclors, the total MDL is less than the MCL for the total PCBs and would meet most project DQOs. - Radionuclides: Radionuclide PALs are less than MDAs; however, MDAs are below the respective MCLs (except for U-235, calculated based upon normal isotopic composition).
+In evaluating water-based concentrations of alpha-emitting radionuclides, the alpha activity MCL of 15 pCi/L was evaluated.
+Thus, for most projects, routinely available MDAs likely will be sufficient. - VOCs: A few VOCs have PALs less than their MDLs but also have MDLs below their respective MCL except for acrylonitrile (that does not have an MCL).
+Acrylonitrile is not detected in site groundwater; thus, the need for lower MDLs for acrylonitrile should be considered when setting project DQOs. - Semivolatile Organic Compounds: Dieldrin, hexachlorobenzene, naphthalene, 2-nitroanaline, and N-nitroso-di-n-propylamine have PALs less than the MDL.
 The need for lower MDLs for these constituents should be considered when setting project DQOs.

 In preparing a project-specific QAPP, the expected MDLs should be evaluated against project-specific DQOs (and the related PALs) to identify the need for lower MDLs to meet project objectives.

 NOTE: For those constituents that have the PALs below the project quantitation limits, the laboratory will be directed to report to the MDL.